 However, any entry under an exploration permit or mineral development licence does not allow them to conduct mining activities.

 The miner can access the mining claim or mining lease after the tenure has been granted.

 The miner is not required to notify you when they enter the land, unless the compensation agreement requires it.

 You are only allowed to enter the area of the mining claim or mining lease with the miner's permission, unless this permission has been given in the compensation agreement.

 The miner is able to continue accessing their mining claim or mining lease to conduct authorised activities, unless their renewal application is refused.

-This is the case even if the expiry date for the mining claim or lease has passed and a new compensation agreement has not been filed with the Department of Natural Resources, Mines and Energy.
+This is the case even if the expiry date for the mining claim or lease has passed and a new compensation agreement has not been filed with the Department of Resources.